 - And exacerbated allergies.

-There are only a few breeds known to genetically inherit this disease although there are a wide range of breeds who routinely suffer from low levels of IGA in the blood as standard.
-Therefore, it is not uncommon for dogs to develop this disease as they get older.
+Only a few breeds are known to inherit this disease, although many species routinely suffer from low levels of IGA in the blood as standard.
+Therefore, it is common for dogs to develop this disease as they age.

-- The German Shepherd Dog (Shepherd Dogs have particularly low levels naturally, making them a high risk)
+- German Shepherd Dog (Shepherd Dogs have deficient levels naturally, making them a high risk),

 How is this IGA treated?

-Firstly, your vet will make an examination and consult with what you know about your dog’s family history.
-From there, they’ll likely order a series of test that will examine your dog’s blood serum for the presence of plasma cells, IGG (immunoglobulin G) and IGM (Immunoglobulin M) and IGA levels as well This will give them an idea of how much of an immune response system your dog still has.
+Firstly, your vet will examine and consult with what you know about your dog’s family history there; they’ll likely take tests reading your dog’s blood serumdog’sthe presence of plasma cells, IGG (immunoglobulin G), IGM (Immunoglobulin M), and IGA levels.
+This will give them an idea of how much of an immune response system your dog still has.

 A good vet…

-Will then work closely with you on this matter.
+I will then work closely with you on this matter.
 Propionibacterium acne vaccines and Staphylococcal phage lysate might also be prescribed with the same intention.
-Typically, however, your vet and yourself will have to commit to monitoring your pet’s health and treating any new symptoms as they arise.
+Typically, however, you and your vet must commit to monitoring your pet’s health and any new symptoms as they arise.

-Many German Shepherd pups that suffer from this condition do not live to make it through ‘puphood’.
-Recurrent infections mean that they succumb early to the symptoms of their condition.
-A dog who is IGA deficient needs lifelong care, so be prepared for that… and for the veterinary bills that will only keep growing as time goes on.
+Many German Shepherd pups that suffer from this condition do not live to make it through ‘pup hood.’
+Recurrent infections mean that they succumb early to the symptoms of their disease.
+An IGA-deficient dog needs lifelong care, so be prepared for that… and the veterinary bills that will only keep growing as time goes on.

 Which brings us to…

 No, probably not.
-But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?
+But until you fully understand what these policies “will” and “won’t” cover”r and”won’t”ch these pet insurance policies cost, how will you know if one might be right for you?

-For more information on who we feel currently offers the “best” pet insurance policies out there, we would encourage you to check out our Best Pet Insurance Policies article.
+For more information on who we feel currently offers the “best” pet insurance”ce p” policies, we encourage you to check out our Best Pet Insurance Policies article.